bensoltoff/old-bensoltoff.github.io/_posts/2016-09-20-expected-draft-pick.md

 The team originally with the 10th draft can expect to have the *13th pick* under this new approach.

 What turned into the more complicated part was turning this function into a working Shiny app.
-[I encourage you to try it out](https://bensoltoff.shinyapps.io/draft_pick/), as it generalizes the problem by providing expected draft picks given $N$ teams and $K$ groups.
+[I encourage you to try it out](https://bensoltoff.shinyapps.io/draft_pick/), as it generalizes the problem by providing expected draft picks given *N* teams and *K* groups.